Love is colourblind? The need for romantasy books becoming more diverse

 Readers:

-Actively seek out and purchase Romantasy books by POC authors
+Actively seek out and purchase Romantasy books by POC authors, or even as simple as to repost social media of POC authors for them to gain reach!

 Share recommendations and leave reviews to boost visibility.